meirinberg/PenPlotter/README.md

 ## Kinematics

-We used the following to determine the calculations for our system (shown below).
+We used the following image to determine the calculations for our system (shown below).
+The image is viewed from the top looking down onto the drawing board.
+The {\theta_1} represents the angular change of the arm while {\theta_2} represents the angular change of the radial motor required to move the pen in the radial direction.
 This analysis should align with any polar-based system.

 <p align="center">
   <img src="https://github.com/meirinberg/PenPlotter/blob/main/images/kinematicsWebsiteImage.png" width="400">